Shikaga/PitchBlackAnalysis/index.md

 For most horror films, this will take the form of more visceral kills or cutting edge special effects, or perhaps even a unique visual style.

 But, while *Pitch Black* is most certainly competently made, it has none of these things.
-But none of that matters, because of what it does have, the one thing that makes it stand out from all its contemporaries: the character of Richard B. Riddick.
+But that doesn't matter, because of what it does have, the one thing that makes it stand out from all its contemporaries: the character of Richard B. Riddick.

 *Pitch Black* turned out to be what the studios call a "sleeper hit", a film that doesn't break any box office records, but gains a sort of cult following and brings in a steady amount of money over its theatrical run and generally does very well on DVD.